 We had a chat while looking through the Class Library together.
 I pulled out Big Nate, Stormbreaker (the Graphic Novel), Beast Quest, Tom Gates.
 He looked utterly disinterested.

 “I’ve read some Beast Quest with my son, he loved Tom Gates, and Stormbreaker has one of the best opening lines ever.”

 He eyed me suspiciously, “I’d prefer a Horrid Henry…”

 “Are you up for a challenge?
 What if I find a book that’s like Horrid Henry but isn’t?
 Will you read it and give me your honest opinion?
 So it can go on my bookshelf?”

-“You won’t find one,” and he grinned, walking off with Horrid Henry Makes the Teaching Assistants Ears Bleed on the 487th Time of Listening to it (I made that title up).
+“You won’t find one,” and he grinned, walking off with Horrid Henry Makes the Teaching Assistant’s Ears Bleed on the 487th Time of Listening to it (I made that title up).
 It’s not that I don’t love Horrid Henry, just not on repeat from the same child.

 Having picked up the gauntlet he had thrown down, I took to Google like a librarian obsessed.
 I read reviews and threads on Amazon, Goodreads, Waterstones, Mumsnet and anywhere else I was directed to.
 And then, I cross-referenced my results.